timburke/wedding-website/venue.md

         </div>
         <div style="display: table-cell;  vertical-align: top;">
 	        <h2>Venue Details</h2>
-				<p>The wedding and reception will be located at the historic Rengstorff House located in Moutain View.
-Rengstorff House was built in 1864 and is the oldest house in Mountain View.
-It is surrounded on three sides by beautiful green spaces and located in the heart of Shoreline Park.  </p>
+				<p>The wedding and reception will be held at the historic Rengstorff House in Mountain View.
+Nestled in Shoreline Park, the house is surrounded by beautiful green spaces and is near the waterfront of Shoreline Lake.</p>

-				<p>The wedding will take place entirely outdoors with events on all three sides of the Rengstorff House, followed by a reception and dinner in a shaded garden area to the right of the house.</p>
+                <p>Rengstorff House, originally built in 1864, is the oldest house in Mountain View.
+After staying in the Rengstorff family for a century, it was bought by the City Council.
+It was eventually restored and moved to its current location, where it now serves as a public facility to hold exhibits and promote local history.
+More information on the Rengstorff House can be found <a target="_blank" href="http://r-house.org/">here</a>.</p>

-                <p>More information on the Rengstorff House can be found <a target="_blank" href="http://r-house.org/">here</a>.</p>
+                <p>The wedding will take place entirely outdoors on the grounds of the Rengstorff House, followed by a dinner reception in a shaded garden area off the house.</p>

         </div>
     </div>
 </div>